 The Relocation Assistance Program provides support to service members and their families.
 It includes planning assistance, counseling, referrals and education on how to maximize the benefits of a move.

 Relocation professionals can help answer questions about housing, transportation, household goods, education and even topics such as employment and children’s adjustments.

 Financial Planning for Selling or Buying a House While in the Military

 Moves can be expensive, but luckily there are a number of free financial planning resources available for service members and their families.

 - Personal Finance Management Program: Financial guidance and budget planning services provided on your base.
 They typically offer classes, seminars, one-on-one counseling and additional information to educate service members and their families about consumer rights and financial stability.

 - Finance Office: Another service provided at your installation.
 This office can help you plan for the unexpected expenses of moving and determine what relocation benefits you might be eligible for.

 - Military OneSource Financial Counseling: Military OneSource is a free tool that provides counseling and information on a variety of subjects including financial counseling covering housing questions.
 On their website you can connect with experts through phone, live chat or secure video chat to learn about financial information and resources.

-Service members can qualify for a VA loan, which lets you buy a home with zero money down and no private mortgage insurance.
+Perhaps the best option for buying a house while you're in the military is using a VA loan, which lets you buy a home with zero money down and no private mortgage insurance.